MCP Server

 Setup

-python src/mcp/server.pyThe MCP server connects to your Provenance API using the PROVENANCE_API_URL and PROVENANCE_API_KEY environment variables configured in .env.
+}The server connects to your Provenance API using the PROVENANCE_API_URL and PROVENANCE_API_KEY environment variables.

 Available tools